kotlin-orm/ktorm/docs/source/en/entity-finding.md

 > The generated SQL contains a very long field list, that's necessary, Ktorm tries its best to avoid using `select *`.
 But for the sake of presentation, in later SQLs, we will still replace them with `select *`.

 Reading the generated SQL, we can find that Ktorm auto left joins `t_employee`'s reference table `t_department` using a foreign key.
 That's because we bind the `departmentId` column to `Departments` table by a reference binding in the table object.
-By using the reference binding, when we obtain employees via `find*` functions, Ktorm will auto left joins the referenced table, obtaining the departments at the same time, and filling them into property `Employee.department`.
+By using the reference binding, when we obtain employees via `find*` functions, Ktorm will auto left join the referenced table, obtaining the departments at the same time, and filling them into property `Employee.department`.

 > Note: please avoid circular references while using reference bindings.
 For instance, now that `Employees` references `Departments`, then `Departments` cannot reference `Employees` directly or indirectly, otherwise a stack overflow will occur when Ktorm tries to left join `Departments`.